documentcloud/pdfium-deb/README.md

 To build the deb, you'll need to install the following packages:

-  * `sudo apt-get install build-essential dpkg-dev dh-make dput`
+  * `sudo apt-get install build-essential dpkg-dev dh-make dput gyp`